Skip to main content

 Special rules

-A few resource types have extra rules to be aware of.
+A few resource types have extra rules worth knowing.

-Templates aren’t project-scoped.
-Once you share a Review template with a colleague, it appears in their Templates library across every project they work in.
+Playbooks, Discovery templates, Assistants and Workflows aren’t project-scoped.
+Once you share one with a colleague, it appears in their Templates library in every project they work in.

 Removing access